 - Coordinate services year-round (12 months) for undergraduate and graduate students in all three schools (School of Undergraduate Studies, School of Continuing and Professional Studies, School of Graduate Studies) from initial contact through implementation of accommodations each semester.

-- Review and evaluate all requests for disabilities, consult with members of the Disabilities Services Committee, professionals with special expertise and legal counsel for the College, as needed.
+- Review and evaluate all requests for services, consult with members of the Disabilities Services Committee, professionals with special expertise and legal counsel for the College, as needed.

 - Provide support for students with disabilities to develop self-advocacy: